Verizon Foundation Donates $2 Million Towards Hurricane Helene And Hurricane Milton Relief Efforts

-Funding supports the American Red Cross and local recovery organizations in Florida, Georgia, and North Carolina

-NEW YORK, Oct.
-13, 2024 (GLOBE NEWSWIRE) -- The Verizon Foundation is stepping up to support communities devastated by Hurricane Helene and Hurricane Milton with a total of $2 million in donations to aid relief and recovery efforts.
+NEW YORK, October 14, 2024 /3BL/ - The Verizon Foundation is stepping up to support communities devastated by Hurricane Helene and Hurricane Milton with a total of $2 million in donations to aid relief and recovery efforts.
 The contributions will provide essential support and rebuilding efforts to those who have been devastated by the storms.

 The donations include $1 million to the American Red Cross to assist with emergency relief and recovery efforts for both Hurricane Helene and Hurricane Milton.